jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 still unknown.
 The other half of M26 is settled: the shipped MTS granularity is now `PARTITION_DAY`, matching the storage guide's recommended default, so the second ETL hop becomes eligible after about two days instead of two months and a soak can observe the whole chain.
-Seven rows are
+M24's unused jsvc cleanup is implemented and locally verified; landing evidence and issue #45 closure remain.
+Six rows are
-Ready: M9, M15 and M22-M26.
+Ready: M9, M15, M22, M23, M25 and M26.
 M22's `256M` candidate default is validated only at
 idle; the load test requested from ansible-provision supplies the figure under load, the disk growth rate M26 needs, and the first observation of ETL movement anywhere.
 M8's Release Verification 2 and 3 passed on three provisioned hosts;